 You will love the support you get from your coach and group.
-The best part is, everything you need to lose 5 pounds is living in your smartphone.
+The best part is, that everything you need to lose 5 pounds is living on your smartphone.

 When I started with Noom, I was just going to do it for the free two weeks, but now, I’m so glad I’m continuing with the plan for a few reasons.

 - I’m losing at least 1 pound a week.

 - I no longer consider Corn Pops to be a vegetable.
 Hello, it has the word “corn” in it, and it’s fat-free. ( My crazy mind would take this unhealthy yet delicious nugget of gold and twist it to justify it was something healthy) – Shame on me!

 - I’m more cognizant of what I’m eating.

 - I no longer underestimate the number of calories I’m eating.

 - I’m now practicing portion control and getting pretty good at it.
 (Eating 3 bananas at one time is not considered 1 serving.
 I would have never known that if it wasn’t for Noom.
 That’s a big fat lie.
 I know better, but I had to justify it to myself.
 “No one got fat from eating fruit, neither will I”).
 Nothing better than lying to yourself, right?

 - I don’t feel constrained by a diet.
 Noom isn’t a diet; it’s a way of life.